thelounge/thelounge.github.io/_api/logger.md

 All logging methods automatically add the plugin name as a prefix, meaning there is no need to identify where the message is originating from.

-All methods take any number of of JavaScript objects to output.
+All methods take any number of JavaScript objects to output.
 The string representations of each of these objects are appended together in the order listed and output.

 The specific methods are (in descending order of severity):